 Rob Pease, P. Geo. — Director

 Rob Pease is a geologist with over 30 years of experience in exploration, mine development and construction.
-He served as the former CEO of Terrane Metals (Mt.
-Milligan copper-gold mine, central British Columbia), acquired by Thompson Creek for $650 million.
-Pease also served as the former Director of Richfield Ventures (Blackwater gold project, central British Columbia), acquired by New Gold for $500 million.
+He served as the former CEO of Terrane Metals, acquired by Thompson Creek for CAD$650 million.
+Pease also served as the former director of Richfield Ventures, acquired by New Gold for CAD$500 million.
 He is a Director of Pure Gold Mining Inc. and Liberty Gold Corp.

 William H. Myckatyn — Director

 William Myckatyn is a mining engineer with over 34 years of experience in the mining industry.
-Myckatyn is the Founder and CEO of Quadra Mining Ltd. He served as Chairman and subsequently Co-Chairman of Quadra FNX Mining until its takeover in 2012.
-Prior to Quadra, Myckatyn was Chairman, President and CEO of Dayton Mining Corp. where he led the restructuring and merger with Pacific Rim Mining Corp.
-He also served as the former President and CEO of Princeton Mining and Gibraltar Mines Ltd. For over 17 years he worked for various operations controlled by Placer Dome Inc. and its associated predecessor companies including four separate mines in Australia and the Philippines.
-He is a Director of San Marco Resources and OceanaGold.
+Myckatyn is the founder and CEO of Quadra Mining Ltd. He served as chairman and subsequently co-chairman of Quadra FNX Mining until its takeover in 2012.
+Prior, Myckatyn was chairman, president and CEO of Dayton Mining Corp., where he led the restructuring and merger with Pacific Rim Mining Corp.
+He also served as the former president and CEO of Princeton Mining and Gibraltar Mines Ltd. For over 17 years, he worked for various operations controlled by Placer Dome Inc. and its associated predecessor companies, including four separate mines in Australia and the Philippines.
+He is a director of San Marco Resources and OceanaGold.

 Peter Marshall, P. Eng. — Director

-Peter Marshall is a mining engineer with 30 years’ experience in mine development and construction.
-Marshall was formerly VP Project Development at New Gold and SVP Project Development at Terrane Metals.
-He has extensive mine development experience in central British Columbia, including completion of the Blackwater gold project feasibility study (New Gold) and development and early construction of Mt.
-Milligan copper-gold mine (Terrane Metals), acquired by Thompson Creek for $650 million in 2010.
+Peter Marshall is a mining engineer with 30 years of experience in mine development and construction.
+Marshall was formerly VP of Project Development at New Gold and SVP Project Development at Terrane Metals.
+He has extensive mine development experience in central British Columbia, including completing the Blackwater gold project feasibility study and development and early construction of Mt.
+Milligan copper-gold mine, acquired by Thompson Creek for CAD$650 million in 2010.

 James S. Gilbert, MBA — Director

-James Gilbert has more than 30 years of experience in investment and transaction execution, with more than 20 years focused on the international mining and metals industry.
+James Gilbert has more than 30 years of investment and transaction execution experience, with more than 20 years focused on the international mining and metals industry.
 Gilbert held senior management positions with Rothschild, Gerald Metals Inc. and Minera S.A., a private mining investment company.
 His experience covers mergers and acquisitions, debt and equity financing, off-take and specialty refining agreements, joint venture negotiations and strategic marketing.
-He was formerly Director of AQM Copper Inc., acquired by Teck Resources in 2016.
+He was formerly director of AQM Copper Inc., acquired by Teck Resources in 2016.

 Dr. John McDonald is a geologist with more than 40 years of international experience as both a professor and mineral explorer.
-He served as VP Exploration for both Diamondex and Winspear Diamonds Inc., where he and his technical team were directly responsible for the discovery and development of the Snap Lake diamond deposit.
-De Beers acquired Winspear’s majority ownership in the Snap Lake deposit for $305 million in 2000.
+He served as VP of Exploration for both Diamondex and Winspear Diamonds Inc. He and his technical team were directly responsible for discovering and developing the Snap Lake diamond deposit.
+De Beers acquired Winspear’s majority ownership in the Snap Lake deposit for US$305 million in 2000.
 In 2000, McDonald received the HH “Spud” Huestis Award for excellence in prospecting and mineral exploration from the B.C. and Yukon Chamber of Mines.
 In January 2008, he received the Hugo Dummett Diamond Award for Excellence in Diamond Exploration and Development.
-He is a Director of Canterra Minerals Corp., Hudson Resources Inc., and Independence Gold Corp.
+He is a director of Canterra Minerals Corp., Hudson Resources Inc.and Independence Gold Corp.